-Trump Trade Action Could Boost Steel And Aluminum Makers, Hurt Others Industries
+Trump Trade Action Could Boost Steel And Aluminum Makers, Hurt Other Industries

-Trump Trade Action Could Boost Steel And Aluminum Makers, Hurt Others Industries
+Trump Trade Action Could Boost Steel And Aluminum Makers, Hurt Other Industries

 As the Trump administration sees it, U.S. steel and aluminum industries are in crisis, rapidly losing ground to foreign competitors and hemorrhaging jobs along the way.